Working with the Arranger

 If you use Maschine as a plug-in, some hosts will utilize the [Enter] key, as it is mapped to some function of the host software.
 In this case, click anywhere else in the Maschine plug-in window to confirm the name you have entered.

-You can change the color of each Scene in the software.
-To do this:
+You can change the color of your Scenes.

 The Scene slot takes the new color you select.